taisei-project/taisei/doc/GAME.rst

 Using the Gamepad is also supported.
 See options to set up controls.

-Users of non-qwerty keyboard layouts: Don’t worry, Taisei’s controls are not based on layout but key location.
+Users of non-QWERTY keyboard layouts: Don’t worry, Taisei’s controls are not based on layout but key location.

 Focus
 -----